Everybody Wants to Rule the World: Composition and lyrical interpretation

 "Everybody Wants to Rule the World" is a new wave and synth-pop song.
 Sheet music for the song is set in the key of D major (original is slightly detuned) with a 12/8 time signature and a tempo of 112 beats per minute.
 The band stated that the driving shuffle rhythm was influenced by Simple Minds' 1983 song "Waterfront", and Linx's 1981 song "Throw Away the Key".
 "Everybody Wants to Rule the World" incorporates synthesizers, guitar, a shuffle groove, two guitar solos, and keyboards.

 According to Joe Strummer (of The Clash) in a 1988 interview, he was in a restaurant and saw Orzabal, whereupon he told him that "you owe me a fiver", explaining that the title of "Everybody Wants to Rule the World" was an exact lift of the first line of the middle eight in "Charlie Don't Surf".
-According to Strummer, Orzabal simply reached into his pocket and gave him a five pound note, confirming that this had been the case.
+According to Strummer, Orzabal simply reached into his pocket and gave him a five pound note.
 The song's lyrics detail the desire humans have for control and power.
 In 2017, Tal Rosenberg of Pitchfork stated that its lyrics could be applied in different scenarios such as the environment ("Turn your back on mother nature"), short-lived financial success ("Help me make the most of freedom and of pleasure/Nothing ever lasts forever"), dictatorial rule ("Even while we sleep/We will find you"), and the Cold War ("Holding hands while the walls come tumbling down").

 The song's lyrics have elicited different political interpretations.
 A writer for The Economist called the track "a Cold War anthem" and noted its "timeless message", stating that "the song's lyrics speak to the anxieties of every age".
 Marc Ambinder from The Atlantic used the lyrics "Say that you'll never, never, never need it / One headline, why believe it? / Everybody wants to rule the world" in his article about the United States government's use of "original classified authority" and the abuse of power between the branches of government.
 Dominic Pino of National Review described the track as a "conservative pop song", noting the lyrics' tension between "personal ambition" and "channeling that personal ambition to good ends", comparing these themes to James Madison's concerns about private interest in the Federalist Papers.
 Curt Smith challenged this interpretation.